dantheman39/SynthPresentation/README.md

 # SynthPresentation
-Some patches to use with the [Helm](https://tytel.org/helm/) synthesizer for a presentation on synthesis
+Some patches for [Helm](https://tytel.org/helm/) that we'll work with during a presentation on synthesis.